dotnet/docs/docs/csharp/language-reference/operators/boolean-logical-operators.md

 The [conditional logical AND operator](#conditional-logical-and-operator-) `&&` also computes the logical AND of its operands, but doesn't evaluate the right-hand operand if the left-hand operand evaluates to `false`.

-For the operands of the integral types, the `&` operator computes the [bitwise logical AND](bitwise-and-shift-operators.md#logical-and-operator-) of its operands.
+For the operands of [integral numeric types](../builtin-types/integral-numeric-types.md), the `&` operator computes the [bitwise logical AND](bitwise-and-shift-operators.md#logical-and-operator-) of its operands.
 The unary `&` operator is the [address-of operator](pointer-related-operators.md#address-of-operator-).

 ## Logical exclusive OR operator ^